The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 * GCD (Global Cooldown): Spells that share the same base recast time.
 On WHM, these are anything categorized as “Spell” on the official job guide.
 This guide will also categorize skills based on whether they’re GCDs or not.
 * Instant (Instant Cast): GCD Spells that do not have a cast bar.
 * oGCD (Off Global Cooldown): Abilities that don’t share the 2.5s base recast time and therefore can be used while GCD spells are on cooldown.
 These abilities are also explicitly categorized in this guide as such.
 * Weaving: Using oGCDs in between GCDs.
-To avoid delaying your GCD, you can safely weave 2 oGCDs after an instant cast GCD, or 1 oGCD after Glare.
+To avoid delaying your GCD, you can safely weave 2 oGCDs after an instant cast GCD, or one oGCD after Glare.
 * HoT (Heal over Time)/Regen: Actions that heal the target over a period of time.
-These actions heal for their listed potency once every 3 seconds.
+These actions heal for their listed potency once every three seconds.
 * DoT (Damage over Time): Actions that damage the target over a period of time.
-These actions deal damage for their listed potency once every 3 seconds.
+These actions deal damage for their listed potency once every three seconds.
 * AoE (Area of Effect): Actions that affect every target in a specified area.
 AoE heals heal all allies in a circle around their source.
 AoE damage abilities affect all enemies in an area specified by the ability; enemies can perform AoE attacks too.

 # Job Gauge: Lilies*